johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 ‘Old fool!’ he said.
 ‘Old fool!
 This is my hour.
 Do you not know Death when you see it?
 Die now and curse in vain!’
 And with that he lifted high his sword and flames ran down the blade.
 Gandalf did not move.
 And in that very moment, away behind in some courtyard of the City, a cock crowed.
 Shrill and clear he crowed, recking nothing of wizardry or war, welcoming only the morning that in the sky far above the shadows of death was coming with the dawn.

-## ~14 March 3019
-### [Gand/P]
-The Gate was shut.
-All night watchmen on the walls heard the rumour of the enemy that roamed outside, burning field and tree, and hewing any man that they found abroad, living or dead.
-The numbers that had already passed over the River could not be guessed in the darkness, but when morning, or its dim shadow, stole over the plain, it was seen that even fear by night had scarcely over-counted them.
-The plain was dark with their marching companies, and as far as eyes could strain in the mirk there sprouted, like a foul fungus-growth, all about the beleaguered city great camps of tents, black or sombre red.

-Busy as ants hurrying orcs were digging, digging lines of deep trenches in a huge ring, just out of bowshot from the walls; and as the trenches were made each was filled with fire, though how it was kindled or fed, by art or devilry, none could see.
-All day the labour went forward, while the men of Minas Tirith looked on, unable to hinder it.
-And as each length of trench was completed, they could see great wains approaching; and soon yet more companies of the enemy were swiftly setting up, each behind the cover of a trench, great engines for the casting of missiles.
-There were none upon the City walls large enough to reach so far or to stay the work.

-At first men laughed and did not greatly fear such devices.
-For the main wall of the City was of great height and marvellous thickness, built ere the power and craft of Númenor waned in exile; and its outward face was like to the Tower of Orthanc, hard and dark and smooth, unconquerable by steel or fire, unbreakable except by some convulsion that would rend the very earth on which it stood.

-‘Nay,’ they said, ‘not if the Nameless One himself should come, not even he could enter here while we yet live.’
-But some answered: ‘While we yet live?
-How long?
-He has a weapon that has brought low many strong places since the world began.
-Hunger.
-The roads are cut.
-Rohan will not come.’

-## 15 March 3019 [TOY]
-### [Gand/P]
-At the door he turned to one of the servants who had remained on guard there.
-‘Your master is not himself,’ he said.
-‘Go slow!
-Bring no fire to this place while Faramir lives!
-Do nothing until Gandalf comes!’
-‘Who is the master of Minas Tirith?’ the man answered.
-‘The Lord Denethor or the Grey Wanderer?’
-‘The Grey Wanderer or no one, it would seem,’ said Pippin,

-## ~13 March 3019
-### [M/Theoden/Eowyn]
 The old man’s flat face and dark eyes showed nothing, but his voice was sullen with displeasure.
 ‘Wild Men are wild, free, but not children,’ he answered.
 ‘I am great headman, Ghân-buri-Ghân.
 I count many things: stars in sky, leaves on trees, men in the dark.
 You have a score of scores counted ten times and five.
 They have more.
 Big fight, and who will win?
 And many more walk round walls of Stone-houses.’
 ‘Alas! he speaks all too shrewdly,’ said Théoden.
 ‘And our scouts say that they have cast trenches and stakes across the road.
 We cannot sweep them away in sudden onset.’